onefact/datathinking.org-report-template/README.md

 This Typst template for datathinking.org uses the documentation to generate an example report.
 Citations are synchronized using Zotero and Better BibLaTeX (https://retorque.re/zotero-better-bibtex/).

+This is featured in the Awesome Typst repository: https://github.com/qjcg/awesome-typst#general

 ## Live Preview in Typst Webapp

 Check out the live preview here: